dcunited001/dcunited001.github.io/_pages/writing.md

 general!
 THANK YOU CLUELESS READERS!
 You just proved my content was novel!

-Regarless, this piece's "rambling" nature is proof of genius: I didn’t have an outline; no one told me about this idea; I sat down one afternoon and just wrote until I published it.
+Regardless, this piece's "rambling" nature is proof of genius: I didn’t have an outline; no one told me about this idea; I sat down one afternoon and just wrote until I published it.